Introduction

 How should you prepare the metal surface before painting?

-Here’s how to effectively prepare the metal surface:
+Here’s how to prepare the metal surface:

 What are the best practices for applying latex paint on metal?